DelphinusLab/prover-node-docker/README.md

 ### GPU Configuration

 If you need to specify GPUs, you can do so in the `docker-compose.yml` file.
-The `devices` section is where you can specify the GPU's to use.
+The `device_ids` field is where you can specify the GPU's to use.

+The starting command for the container will use `CUDA_VISIBLE_DEVICES=0` to specify the GPU to use.

+You may also change the `device_ids` field in the `docker-compose.yml` file to specify the GPU's to use.
+Note that in the container the GPU indexing starts at 0.

 Also ensure the `command` field in `docker-compose.yml` is modified for `CUDA_VISIBLE_DEVICES` to match the GPU you would like to use.